 Probiotics are good gut bacteria, and can be taken as a supplement or a fermented food.
 Your nutritionist can prescribe a specific strain to treat your health complaint or condition, so it’s worth getting some professional advice on this one.

-Fermented foods are great for your health – but careful if you’re sensitive to food chemicals or glutamates or citric acid.
+Fermented foods are great for your health – but careful if you’re sensitive to food chemicals, histamines, glutamates or citric acid.
 Start slowly, too much of a good thing can be not so good for your sensitive gut.
 Some popular probiotic foods include the drinks kombucha and kefir, natural yoghurt, sauerkraut, kimchi, miso (from the fridge) and tempeh.

 - Add immune supporting nutrients

-Vitamin C is essential as an antioxidant and to fight off infections – if you can’t have salicylates or citric acid, try cabbage or broccoli, or a good quality supplement.
+Vitamin C is essential as an antioxidant and to fight off infections – if you can’t have salicylates or citric acid, try adding cabbage or parsley to your diet, or a good quality supplement.

 Manuka honey is great for niggling sore throats, as it’s anti-microbial.
 You can also try a throat spray with liquorice, zinc and Manuka honey.